-Council is consulting the proposed revocation or amendment of the two bylaws listed below.
+Council has completed consultation on the proposed revocation or amendment of the two bylaws listed below.

 The Statement of Proposal for each bylaw outlines what is proposed and why, see the links below for details.

-The closing date for submissions is Friday 23 June 2017 at 5pm.
+The closing date for submissions on these two bylaws was Friday 23 June 2017 at 5pm.

 1. Public Places Bylaw 2005